leportella/v4/content/en/posts/2018-03-20-how-to-contribute-to-open-source.md

 date: 2018-03-20T14:25:52-05:00
 ---

+Starting to contribute to an open-source project is always recomended to someone who is studing to be a programmer. <!--more-->
+Many say that it is an excelent way to show your potential as a developer and some companies ask about these contribution as a way of evaluation.
+Besides that, when you contribute to an open-source, you are helping and adding value a community that is committed in creating solutions that broad and open (thus, it is beautiful ❤).

 **Disclaimer: In an old post, I talked about how frustrating it was writing documentation for 3 whole months.
 However, I should make some clear: there are times to write code and times to write documentation.
 I was frustrated in just doing for 3 long months while I was hoping to become a programmer.
 This made me unconfortable on writing documentation for while and I didn't want to do it at all.
 Now, I realized that eventually a good documentation can save you time, work and frustrations on developing a new project.**

-Starting to contribute to an open-source project is always recomended to someone who is studing to be a programmer.
-Many say that it is an excelent way to show your potential as a developer and some companies ask about these contribution as a way of evaluation.
-Besides that, when you contribute to an open-source, you are helping and adding value a community that is committed in creating solutions that broad and open (thus, it is beautiful ❤).

 However, everytime I asked people how could I start contributing (and everytime people asked how they could start) I always got/said something like "look for a project on Github".
 Big news!
 What project?
 Who?
 Why?
 What the hell should I be doing?